theus/instantgram/README.md

 Read [CONTRIBUTING.md](CONTRIBUTING.md) for more information. :heart:

 ## Changelog
+- v5.0.1 - Fix open correctly video on posts with more than 1 (thanks to @mklaber)
 - v5.0.0 - Rewrite [instantgram] to work with the last chances in Instagram
 - v4.0.8 - Fix stories (thanks to @mklaber)
 - v4.0.7 - Fix grabbing some videos / posts (thanks to @mklaber)